Optoelectronic Fingerprints of Interference between Different Charge Carriers in Graphene Superlattices and Analogies to Twisted Graphene Bilayers: Optical Conductivity

-where the first two terms in the right side of the last equation correspond to the well-known single-valley polarizabilities of Dirac fermions in graphene \cite{Sarma2007,Wunsch,Peres}, only with the Fermi velocity $v_0$ replaced by a different velocity $v_\pm=v_0\pm\Delta v_0$ for each valley.
-On the other hand, the last term corresponds to the intervalley response and is responsible for the resonance at $\omega_M$ in the optical conductivity.
+where the first two terms on the right side correspond to the same polarizabilities for massless Dirac fermions $\Pi_{v_0}^g(\omega,q)$, only with the original Fermi velocity $v_0$ replaced by a different velocity $v_\pm=v_0\pm\Delta v_0$ in each term, indicating thus that the Kekul\'e order not only preserves the Dirac quasiparticle picture but also leads to two species of carriers with different Fermi velocities.
+On the other hand, the last term accounts for transitions between the upper bands (which in pristine graphene correspond to bands in different valleys, and therefore such transitions are forbidden) and is responsible for the interference signature at $\omega_M$ in the optical conductivity (Fig. \ref{Fig:Sigma_abc}a), while the terms $\Pi_{v_\pm}^g$ produce the features at $\omega_\pm$, which are the activation frequencies for the quasiparticles with Fermi velocities $v_\pm$ (see Appendix \ref{App.Sigma}).

 For the Kek-M phase, although the physical origin of the modulation and the energy spectrum are different, a completely analogous result is obtained.
 We find that the total polarizability can be written as